 Migration Guide for Data Centers

 This guide details the process of changing your region for data residency purposes.
-Each data center region is isolated and separate from others.
+Each data center region is isolated, and data isn't shared between regions.
 When you’ve configured Nylas to store data in one region, your application uses that region’s Nylas URLs for API requests.
-Data isn't shared between regions.
-To migrate your organization’s data region, follow the steps below.
+Instructions are provided below to migrate your organization’s data region.

-For setting up a new organization and configuring your region for the first time, see the Data Residency guide to get started.
+For setting up a new organization and configuring your region for the first time, read the Data Residency guide to get started.

 To migrate your current organization to a new region, create a new application for the new region.
 Use the links below for your specific region’s Nylas Dashboard.